TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 Using Zarr in some workload involves (at least) three stages:

-1. Reading bytes from storage (locorage serviceal disk, or remote object storage).
-Your disk (for local storage) or [NIC] / st (for remote storage) has some throughput, which you should aim to saturate.
+1. Reading bytes from storage (local disk or remote object storage).
+Your disk (for local storage) or [NIC] / remote storage service (for remote storage) has some throughput, which you should aim to saturate.
 2. Decompressing bytes with the Codec Pipeline (we'll use Zstd compression).
    Different codecs have different throughput targets, and these can depend heavily on the data, chunk size, and hardware.
 3. Your actual computation.
 This should ideally be the bottleneck: it's the whole reason you're loading all this data after all.

+And if you are using a GPU, at some point you need to get the bytes from host to device memory[^gds].
+Depending on your workload, you might want to decompress the data and then move it, or move it and then decompress with the GPU.

+Finally, you might need to store your result.
+If your computation reduces the data this might be negligible.
+But if you're outputting large n-dimensional arrays this can be as or more expensive than the reading.

 In this case, we don't really care about what the computation is; just something that uses the data and takes a bit of time.
 We'll do a bunch of matrix